|Choose Your Topic|

 Although there is some water waste in this process, for most areas of the country, R/O is the only reasonable alternative to using expensive or polluted water.
 They will produce water for about $.005 per gallon and the membranes will last for 5,000 to 10,000 gallons of product water if properly cared for.
 That usually equates to years.

-Of course, there is a little maintenance involved.
+Of course, there is a little maintenance involved with a Reverse Osmosis Filter.
 The system must be flushed on a regular basis.
 Carbon and sediment filters should be changed about every 6 mos.
 Make sure that the water coming into the unit is not hot, as that can severely damage the membrane.
 About 70° - 77° is optimal.
 Water pressure should be about 65 Lbs psi.

 Copper is highly toxic to invertebrates.
 Lead, is of course, toxic to everyone.
 Other pollutants can be damaging in myriad ways.
 However, the reverse osmosis removal of all those pollutants also removes the "good" minerals from the water.
 For this reason, you must add back the trace elements and essential minerals your tank inhabitants need to remain healthy.
 Most marine salt mixes already contain the necessary minerals.
 However, freshwater tanks will need to be "re-mineralized" to achieve the required pH and equilibrium.